Varminting for Small Game

 There is a new generation of targets that will permit a great many bullets to pass through before their useful service ends, and I use those with satisfaction.
 When using my .22 rimfire rifles and handguns, I include a few targets I would not use for the more powerful .22 centerfire cartridges.
 I’d recommend practice in the standing offhand, sitting, kneeling and prone positions with the rifle(s) or sidearm(s) you intend to take afield.

 Avoid trashing your practice area; always bring trash bags to collect your mess.
 You carried it in, so carry it out.
 Pick up your expended brass.
 Reloaders will collect their brass for the most practical reason; it’s 50% of the cost of their ammunition!
-Some shooters their leave brass on the ground, and that is wasteful.
+Some shooters their leave brass on the ground; that is wasteful and in poor taste.
 If you don’t reload your ammunition, give the brass to an appreciative shooter who does reload that cartridge, or save it in a cool, dry, airtight container because you may choose to reload someday.